D2-mods/Misc-kits/d2-randomkits/readme.txt

 ----------------------------------------------------------------------------------------------------

 v3.0
-- Changed Monastery Swordsman to use the Ki Energy system (also used by Medic from Workshop Kitpack).
+- EEs: Changed Monastery Swordsman to use the Ki Energy system (also used by Medic from Workshop Kitpack).
 This is a regenerating ability points system.
 It works seamlessly with Bubb's Menu overlay mode (one of the main reasons I made my own system).
 See kit description.
 Ki/ability progression is different than with v2.x versions.
+- BG2 (classic): Added Monastery Swordsman as a ranger kit (see kit description).
+It has all passive bonuses of the monk class, including mod revisions if made before this mod.
+Item restrictions are same as kensai (no bracers but can use the offhand, unlike monks in original BG2).
 - BG2 (classic): Fixed issues with default Enrage option caused by recent effects structure changes.
 (Enrage was missing ability icon, Winded icon/text was not displaying)
 - Tweaked visuals for Monastery Swordsman's Element weapon abilities.
 The wind and moon ones also play a visual on hit now, instead of looking like a normal hit.
 Wind hit is also delayed 1 second to time with visual.
+- Kensaizerker: Winded/Rest fix for classic BG2 (this was already fixed for kit in EEs).
+If resting while Enrage is still active, the character no longer takes damage or becomes winded after Rest.
+- Monastery Swordsman: Element abilities now also make the weapon glow a solid color (still has portrait icon).
+Also fixed some effects being dispellable.
+- ToF mod: Fixed Option 2 of Enrage component being stackable with ToF (if using revised kits + feats components).
+- Kensaizerker: if using any mod that adds an "Extra Enrage" HLA (ex.
+ToF), this will now give the correct spell resource, so you won't have 2 separate enrage icons in the special abilities menu.
+For ToF specifically, this adds a new HLA to m_dw_hld.lua instead of changing the berserker HLA (it won't appear for other kits).
+- BG2 (classic): If Monastery Swordsman is installed, the Scarlet Ninjato item is usable by rangers.
+Can optionally make not usable by rangers from config.ini.
+- BG2 (classic): Fixed installer error if you didn't have TobEx installed.
+It was scanning a file that I didn't realize was added by TobEx and not in the base game.

 v2.16
 - Kit Updater: Fixed issue where the updater was removing tweaks to the Jesterblade's clab/abilities table.
 Now, anything not accounted for is left untouched by the updater.